-- All requirements for the Bachelor of Science in Nursing Degree 2 - All the University's generic requirements for the Honors Baccalaureate Degree (see page 45) Courses at the 600 level or higher may be taken for honors credits (with permission from the course instructor and academic advisor).
+- 1 All requirements for the Bachelor of Science in Nursing Degree - All the University's generic requirements for the Honors Baccalaureate Degree (see page 45) - 3 Courses at the 600 level or higher may be taken for honors credits (with permission from the course instructor and academic advisor)

-DEGREE: BACHELOR OF SCIENCE IN NURSING (Traditional Program) MAJOR: NURSING
+DEGREE: BACHELOR OF SCIENCE IN NURSING 1.74 (Traditional Program)

+MAJOR: NURSING

-ENGL 110
+ENGL 110 Critical Reading and Writing

-UNIVERSITY REQUIREMENTS Critical Reading and Writing (minimum grade C-)
+(minimum grade C-) 3

-Three credits in an approved course or courses stressing multi-cultural, ethnic, 3 and/or gender-related course content (see p.
-62-65) This course also can be used in the breadth requirements BREADTH REQUIREMENTS (see College of Arts and Sciences standards, p.
-93-98)
+Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content (see p.
+60-63) 3

+(see College of Arts and Sciences standards, p.
+89-94)